Risk management framework and objectives

 - ensure the understanding of material risks and uncertainties affecting Fortum, and

 - support the prevention of accidents that can have a severe effect on the health and safety of employees or third parties, and from incidents that can have a material impact on Fortum’s assets, reputation or the environment.

 The main principle is that risks are managed at source meaning that each Division and Corporate Function Head is responsible for managing risks that arise within their business operations.
-However, in order to take advantage of synergies, certain risks are managed centrally.
-For example, Group Treasury is responsible for managing currency, interest rate, liquidity and refinancing risks and cyber and information security risks are managed by Corporate Security.
+However, certain risks, such as currency, interest rate, liquidity and refinancing risks, are managed centrally.